ECE Apply FAQs

 The completed application for admission automatically serves as the application for financial support.
 Applications must be completed and submitted by December 15th to be considered for financial support.
 There are no exceptions for applications completed after the December 15th deadline.

-I have been admitted to the graduate program, how do I find out if I received financial support?
+- I have been admitted to the graduate program, how do I find out if I received departmental financial support?

 Not all students admitted into our graduate program are awarded financial support.
 If you have an award, notification of a Teaching Assistantship (TAship) or a Graduate Student Research position (GSR) is sent by the ECE Department soon after the Dean of the Graduate Division notifies you of the final admission.

-Do I need to submit a financial statement at the time of application — International students only
+- If I am international student, do I need to submit a financial statement at the time of application?

 Please note that newly admitted students should refer to the O.I.S.S.
 (Office of International Students and Scholars) website and send the financial statement directly to O.I.S.S. and not the ECE department.